Amelia Norfleet Dorn, Founder, Director of Curriculum and Instruction, and Lead Instructor

 Nicholas Fabrizio, Suited Instructor

-Nick is a Suited Instructor who celebrated his fifth anniversary with IMPACT Personal Safety of Colorado in 2017.
+Nick is a Suited Instructor who celebrated his sixth anniversary with IMPACT Personal Safety of Colorado in 2018.

 Krista Hanley, Lead Instructor